 Continence NZ has lots of information on their website for children and you can also get a ‘toilet card’ – that states the holder has a medical condition and needs to use the toilet quickly.
 They also provide a free phone HELPLINE 0800 650 659.

-don’t put your child on the toilet every hour on the hour as this can weaken bladders, work out times that make sense and stick to a routine
+Don’t put your child on the toilet every hour on the hour as this can weaken bladders, work out times that make sense and stick to a routine.

-taking up the carpet can make toilet training easier and less stressful
+Taking up the carpet can make toilet training easier and less stressful.

-putting a sensory table in a child’s room can be a positive stimulus
+Putting a sensory table in a child’s room can be a positive stimulus.

 The DHB Speech Language Therapist can provide you with advice on eating.
-Your local Child Development Service may also be able to refer you to the Pediatric Feeding Team (if your area has one).
+Your local Child Development Service may also be able to refer you to the Paediatric Feeding Team (if your area has one).